linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Fear of Fire Sales Illiquidity Seeking and Credit Freezes.md

 ---
 aliases:
-- Example_Alias_Fear of Fire Sales Illiquidity Seeking and Credit Freezes
+- Fear of Fire Sales Illiquidity Seeking and Credit Freezes
-- Alias_35_Fear of Fire Sales Illiquidity Seeking and Credit Freezes.md
+- Fear of Fire Sales Illiquidity Seeking and Credit Freezes.md
 tags:
-- tag_example
+-
-- example_tag
+-
 title: Fear of Fire Sales Illiquidity Seeking and Credit Freezes
 ---
 # Fear of Fire Sales Illiquidity Seeking and Credit Freezes

 ## The Quarterly Journal of Economics